leopoldsedev/libdog/README.md

 ```
 [piece rank 1][step count 1][piece rank 2][step count 2]...
 ```
-The piece is specified only by its rank and the player id is implicitly given by the player who is playing the action.
+The piece is specified only by its rank and the player ID is implicitly given by the player who is playing the action.
 The step counts have the add up to the card value.

 **Example:** `7022213` means to move the piece with rank 0 2 steps, the piece with rank 2 2 steps, and the piece with rank 1 3 steps (in the specified order).

 With the Canadian rule it is also possible to move pieces of the team mate.
 To specify a piece of the team mate, a `'` is added after the rank.
-In that case, the player id is implicitly given by the team mate of the player who is playing the action
+In that case, the player ID is implicitly given by the team mate of the player who is playing the action.

 **Example:** `7022'213` means to move the piece with rank 0 of the player playing the action 2 steps, the piece with rank 2 of the team mate 2 steps, and the piece with rank 1 of the player playing the action 3 steps.

 Lastly, as for the move actions, it is possible to explicitly avoid the finish by adding a `-` after the step count.

 **Example:** `702-2'5-` means to move the piece with rank 0 of the player playing the action 2 steps, and the piece with rank 1 of the team mate 5 steps, explicitly avoiding the finish in both times.